-That translates into being ready in every channel relevant for your audience.
-Whether it is Facebook, Snapchat, Twitter, Email, Website, Phone (or Fax), you need to be there offering the same experience, branding, and voice.
+That translates into being ready in every channel relevant to your audience.
+Whether it is Facebook, Snapchat, Twitter, Email, Website, or Phone (or Fax), you need to be there offering the same experience, branding, and voice.

 Smart event marketing professionals select tools that talk to each other and make sense of the incredible amount of data coming from each dashboard.

 There is no excuse not to have offline data about how attendees engage with your event and your sponsors.
-Selling and marketing events means keeping all parties happy.
-For too long we have not used offline data strategically to generate more sponsors and more attendees the next year.
+Selling and marketing events mean keeping all parties happy.
+For too long we have not used offline data strategically to generate more sponsors and more attendees for the next year.

-Using tools such as beacons (Bluetooth Low Energy) and NFC, but also mobile apps and live response tools, we can rely on a complete suite of tools to analyze the impact of our marketing and sponsorship activities.
+Using tools such as NFC, mobile apps, and live response tools we can rely on a complete suite of tools to analyze the impact of our marketing and sponsorship activities.